 - Car: 2 hours, 30 minutes, 124 miles (200 kilometers)

-The bus from Granada to Córdoba takes about 2 hours, 45 minutes and costs between $15 and $22.
+The bus from Granada to Córdoba takes about two hours, 45 minutes and costs between $15 and $22.
 There are nine buses running to Córdoba each day.
 You can buy tickets from Movelia, ALSA, or GoEuro.
 While the bus and train stations are side-by-side in Córdoba, you might find that getting to the bus station in Granada is a bit of a feat, seeing as it's not in the immediate city center.
 The train turns out to be both faster and more convenient.

-Depending on the train you take, traveling by railway can take 1 hour, 20 minutes or over two hours.
+Depending on the train you take, traveling by railway can take one hour, 20 minutes or over two hours.
 Still, even the slowest of journeys is faster than the bus.